StarGames2025/beautifull_terminal/README.md

 ## Contributions

 Contributions are welcome!
 If you have suggestions for improvements or additional features, feel free to open an issue or submit a pull request.

-## Contact

-For any inquiries or feedback, please reach out via the [GitHub repository](https://github.com/StarGames2025/beautifull_terminal).